daisy/epub-accessibility-tests/README.md

 If you need to create an entry for something that is not a test, don't include `class='test'` on it, e.g.
 ```<li><a href="supplement.xhtml">Supplemental Content</a></li>```

-is perfectly acceptable and will not cause any confusion for the system.

 ### In the content document